An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Introduction

 It is a commonly observed phenomenon that most practically used clustering algorithms (like $k$-means) have a high theoretical computational complexity (are NP-hard), but at the same time in many (though not all) practical applications they perform quite well (converge quickly enough) yielding more or less usable output.
 Apparently then, the data must have the property that some data sets are better clusterable than other.

 Though a number of attempts have been made to capture formally the intuition behind clusterability, none of these efforts seems to have been successful, as Ben-David exhibits in \cite{Ben-David:2015} in depth.
-He points at two important shortcomings of current state-of-the-art research results: the clusterability cannot be checked prior to applying a potentially NP-hard clustering algorithm to the data, and beside this, known clusterability criteria impose strong separation constraints.
-Though a recent paper by Ackerman \cite{Ackerman:2016} partially eliminates these problems, but regrettably at the expense of introducing user-defined parameters that do not seem to be intuitive (in terms of one's imagination about what well-clusterable data are.).
+He points at three important shortcomings of current state-of-the-art research results: the clusterability cannot be checked prior to applying a potentially NP-hard clustering algorithm to the data, known clusterability criteria impose strong (impractical) separation constraints and the research nearly does not address popular algorithms.
+A recent paper by Ackerman \cite{Ackerman:2016} partially eliminates some of these problems, but regrettably at the expense of introducing user-defined parameters that do not seem to be intuitive (in terms of one's imagination about what well-clusterable data are.).

-Therefore in this paper we try a different approach to defining what well clusterable data are.
-In particular we do not require that we have to say beforehand (before clustering) whether or not the data is well-clusterable.
-Instead we require that one shall be able to state aposterioriacally \emph{whether or not} the data is well-clusterable according to well-clusterability criteria that were assumed.